 ‘Real-time’ has become a buzzword in recent times.
 Every other product we come across touts its real-time capabilities.
 When evaluating a new tool for your marketing, sales, or operational needs, you may have considered real-time as a necessary requirement.
 When reading articles on popular tech blogs, you’ve probably come across the term every other day.
 Yet, for many, the phrase ‘real-time’ is like a popular stranger that everyone talks about, but a stranger nonetheless.
 They wish they knew what all the buzz is about, but don’t know where to start.
 If that’s you, this series will serve as a great starting point in your understanding of what real-time data is all about.

 This is a guest post from one of our partners, Xpand IT, who specialize in integrating FusionCharts products with other platforms.
 We, at Xpand IT, would like to announce a recent release of the Pentaho FusionCharts Plugin which adds exciting new features, including Real Time charts.
-This free plugin for the Pentaho Business Analytics platform reached many… Read the rest of this entry »
+This free plugin for the Pentaho Business Analytics platform reached many… Read More »